ricgomez99/TodoList/README.md

 ## Description
 <p>
-This is a web-based to-do list application that allows you to efficiently manage your daily tasks.
+This web-based to-do list application allows you to manage your daily tasks efficiently.
 You can create, edit, and delete tasks, as well as add detailed descriptions to each one.
-This application was developed using a combination of modern technologies to provide you with a smooth and enjoyable user experience.
+This application was developed using a combination of modern technologies to provide a smooth and enjoyable user experience.
 </p>

 ## Technologies Used: